On Mappings on the Hypercube with Small Average Stretch: Introduction

-The origin of this notion is motivated by the study of complexity of distributions~\cite{GGN10, Vi12, LV12}.
-In this line of research given a distribution $\D$ on $\HC_n$ the goal is to find a mapping $h \colon \HC_m \to \HC_n$ such that if $U_m$ is the uniform distribution over $\HC_m$, then $h(U_m)$ is (close to) the distribution $\D$, and each output bit $h_i$ of the function $h$ is computable efficiently (e.g., computable in $\AC_0$, i.e., by polynomial size circuits of constant depth).
+The origin of this notion is motivated by the study of the complexity of distributions~\cite{GGN10, Vi12, LV12}.
+In this line of research, given a distribution $\D$ on $\HC_n$ the goal is to find a mapping $h \colon \HC_m \to \HC_n$ such that if $U_m$ is the uniform distribution over $\HC_m$, then $h(U_m)$ is (close to) the distribution $\D$, and each output bit $h_i$ of the function $h$ is computable efficiently (e.g., computable in $\AC_0$, i.e., by polynomial size circuits of constant depth).

 Motivated by the goal of proving lower bounds for sampling from the uniform distribution on some set $A \seq \HC_n$, Lovett and Viola~\cite{LV12} suggested the restricted problem of proving that no bijection from $\HC_{n-1}$ to $A$ can be computed in $\AC_0$.
 Toward this goal they noted that it suffices to prove that any such bijection requires large average stretch.
 Indeed, by the structural results of~\cite{Hastad86, Bop97, LMN93} it is known that any such mapping $\phi$ that is computable by a polynomial size circuit of depth $d$ has $\avgstretch(\phi) < \log(n)^{O(d)}$, and hence proving that any bijection requires super-polylogarithmic average stretch implies that it cannot be computed in $\AC_0$.
+Proving a lower bound for sampling using this approach remains an open problem.